 This may seem abstract and complicated, but that’s only because these qualities have not been encouraged or cultivated by our society so they’ve atrophied.
 The good news is that these skills are innate in every human being.
 It’s just a matter of choosing to open back up to it and developing it over time with practice.

 What is the Purpose of Light Language?

-It means we are choosing to live life, approach each other and ourselves with more compassion, authenticity and alignment.
+Our world is going through a major transition right now, everything from the physical planet to the consciousness of the human race.
+Light language is one of the manifestations of this change.
+I believe humans are choosing to shift away from being mind-oriented and becoming more heart-oriented.
+This means we are choosing to live life, approach each other and ourselves with more compassion, authenticity and alignment.
 What do I mean by alignment?
 Let’s use an example with the English language.

 How Can You Use Light Language in Your Everyday Life?